Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Identifying the Unknowns: Problem Solution

 \section{Identifying the Unknowns: Problem Solution}

-In this section, we start by discussing how atomic norm minimization problems have been addressed in the literature.
-Then, we discuss the solution of (\ref{eq: optimization atomic}) by formulating its dual certificate and exploring its constraints.
-Following that, we show how to solve the dual problem in a tractable manner to obtain the unknown shifts.
-Once these shifts are obtained, we demonstrate how to recover $c_{j}$ and $ \hv_{j}$.
-Finally, we provide some remarks about the optimality and the uniqueness of the obtained numerical solution as well as the complexity of the problem.
+In this section, we discuss the solution of (\ref{eq: optimization atomic}) and the recovering of the unknowns.
+Moreover, we give some remarks about the optimality and the uniqueness of the solution and the complexity of the problem.